This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 5. Eat at the Langkawi night markets

-Langkawi night markets, or ‘pasar malam’ (Malay for night markets) are held in a different location each night of the week usually from 5pm until very late, including locations such as Kuah Town (Wednesday and Saturday), Pantai Cenang (Thursday) and Padang Matsirat (Sunday).
-As well as delicious street food starting from as little as 2 MYR, you can also haggle over souvenirs or semi-legit clothing.
+Langkawi night markets, or ‘pasar malam’ (Malay for night markets) are held in a different location each night of the week usually from 5pm until very late.

 6. Visit Langkawi’s waterfalls

-Langkawi has many natural ‘attractions’ to visit including several waterfalls dotted all around the main island.
+Langkawi has many natural ‘attractions’ to visit and discover including several Langkawi waterfalls dotted all around the main island.

-The most famous one (which we saw from the Langkawi skycab) are the Telaga Tujuh waterfalls – the name meaning ‘Seven Wells Waterfalls’, referring to seven natural pools that are fed by seven separate waterfalls in Mount Mat Cincang.
-They can also be walked to from the Langkawi SkyCab car park, but we noticed when passing near them in the cable-car that they looked quite dry and shallow, so it may be best to visit them during the rainy season.
+The most famous Langkawi waterfall (which you can walk to after taking the Langkawi SkyCab are the Telaga Tujuh waterfalls – the name meaning ‘Seven Wells Waterfalls’, referring to seven natural pools that are fed by seven separate waterfalls in Mount Mat Cincang.

-The same is also true of Air Terjun Temurun waterfalls, which we didn’t visit because we thought they may be too dry.
-However, when in the rainy season, the waters cascade down 30 metres, with a swimmable natural pool at the base.
+The same is also true of Air Terjun Temurun waterfalls, which we didn’t visit at the time because we thought they had dried up.
+However, when in the rainy season, the Air Terjun Temurun waters cascade down 30 metres, with a swimmable natural pool at the base.
+Dive into the one of the best free things to do in Langkawi, Malaysia!

-We were fortunate enough to stay right on the beach in Pantai Cenang, so we spent most evenings watching the sunset with a cold beer (drinks in Langkawi are cheaper than the mainland due to the duty-free shops) or going for long walks along the beach.
+We were fortunate enough to stay right on the beach in Pantai Cenang, so we spent most evenings watching the sunset with a cocktail or cold beer and going for long walks along the beach.
+The joys of Langkawi Island life eh?

-We opted to go to bars along Pantai Cenang Beach most evenings and indulge in cold canned beers and watch the fire-jugglers.
-Based on our week-long stay, the most popular bar on the beach seemed to be Thirstday, which we visited for lunch.
-It was pretty cool as I’d never been anywhere before where my bottle of beer was served in an individual ice-bucket!
+Based on our week-long stay in Pantai Cenang , the most popular Pantai Cenang beach bar seemed to be Thirstday, which we visited for lunch.
+It was pretty cool as we’d never been to a beach bar before where a bottle of beer was served in an individual ice-bucket!
 N-ice!…

 Travelling around Malaysia?